sourcenetwork/defradb/docs/website/references/cli/defradb_start.md

 ```
       --allowed-origins stringArray   List of origins to allow for CORS requests
-      --development                   Enables a set of features that make development easier but should not be enabled in production
+      --development                   Enables a set of features that make development easier but should not be enabled in production:
+                                      - allows purging of all persisted data
+                                      - generates temporary node identity if keyring is disabled

   -h, --help                          help for start
       --max-txn-retries int           Specify the maximum number of retries per transaction (default 5)
       --no-encryption                 Skip generating an encryption key.
 Encryption at rest will be disabled.
 WARNING: This cannot be undone.